who-blackbird/who-blackbird.github.io/contents/variant-calling.md

 tabix -p vcf variant_calling/snvs/LRS_SNVs.vcf.gz
 ```

-Now you can compare the instersection between both LRS- and SRS-VCF files using bcftools:
+Now you can compare the intersection between both LRS- and SRS-VCF files using bcftools:

 ```
 bcftools isec -p isec variant_calling/snvs/LRS_snvs.vcf.gz $SRS_snvs
 ```

-This will creat a folder named isec with the following files:
+This will create a folder named isec with the following files:

 ```
 isec/0000.vcf   for records private to the long_reads_VCF